top of page

 I want to hear how housing costs are affecting you.
 Join my Housing Advisory Committee, or let’s sit down and talk about what is happening in your neighborhood.

-But, funding is only part of the picture.
-We must ensure that every family can participate in their child's education, which means expanding language access so that parents who speak languages other than English are never left out of decisions about their kids' futures.
-Interpreters, translated materials, and multilingual outreach are essential to an equitable system and I'll keep fighting to make sure every school can grow alongside our increasingly diverse students and families.
+Funding is only part of the picture.
+We must ensure that every student and family has meaningful access to education.
+That means expanding language access so that parents who speak languages other than English are never left out of decisions about their kids' futures and students are not left out of learning in the classroom.
+I’ll champion expanded language access and support for our increasingly diverse classrooms so every parent and student can meaningfully participate.

 bottom of page